locationtech/geomesa/docs/user/postgis/design.rst

 Table Design
 ------------

-The data is split into one primary view and three tables, names of which are prefixed by the feature type:
+The data is split into one primary view and four tables, names of which are prefixed by the feature type:

   * main view (named after the feature type) - a ``UNION ALL`` of the other tables, this is the view that should generally be used for all external reads and writes.

   * ``_wa`` - the write-ahead table.
-All writes to the main view are delegated to this table using a trigger.
-    The table is partitioned using table inheritance (as there may be overlap between the partitions), and is rolled over every 10 minutes.
-Only the most recent partition is ever written to.
+All writes to the main view are relayed to this table using a trigger.
+The table is partitioned using table inheritance (as there may be overlap between the partitions), and always has one "active" partition that's receiving all writes.
+Records will continue accumulating in this partition for a period of 10 minutes, after which a new partition will be created and marked "active" (meaning that records will now be written to this new partition).
+All of the records in the older partitions will be transferred over to the ``_wa_partition`` table (in spatially sorted order) and partitioned into 10-minute increments in that table.

-  * ``_wa_partition`` - recent data, partitioned into 10 minute increments using declarative partitioning.
+  * ``_wa_partition`` - contains the data transferred over from the ``_wa`` table, after having been spatially sorted and partitioned into 10-minute increments using declarative partitioning.
-    The most recent data is stored in this table in spatially-sorted order, copied out of the write ahead table when it is rolled over (after which the write ahead table partition is dropped).
 This table is designed to handle time-latent data, and to store enough data to fill an entire main partition, while still providing partition pruning for queries.
+Once enough time elapses, data from this table gets transferred over to the ``_partition`` table (in spatially sorted order) and partitioned based on the value of the key ``pg.partitions.interval.hours``.

-  * ``_partition`` - the main data, partitioned using declarative time partitioning.
-Data is copied into this table from the ``_wa_partition`` table in spatially-sorted order, once enough time has elapsed (after which the ``_wa_partition`` partitions are dropped).
-It uses a BRIN index, which is small but performs well on sorted data.
+  * ``_partition`` - contains the data transferred over from the ``_wa_partition`` table, after having been spatially sorted and partitioned using declarative time partitioning.
+This table uses a BRIN index, which is small but performs well on sorted data.
 Keeping the data sorted also reduces the number of page hits required for most spatial queries.

+  * ``_spill`` - this table contains any data that gets written after the ``_wa_partition`` table's data is transferred over to the ``_partition`` table and spatially sorted and partitioned there.
+A separate table is maintained for such data, because the ``_partition`` table would no longer be sorted if this data was written there.

 Helper Tables
 -------------